 The best advice that can be given to a user of Japanese-to-English translation services looking for quality and concerned about security is to:

-- seek out and develop relationships with smaller translation companies specializing in Japanese/English and having actual translators, and
+- seek out and develop relationships with smaller translation companies specializing in Japanese/English and having actual translators as employees, and

 - expect to be given information about the translator or (better yet), be able to meet or at least have a chat with the translator on the phone.

-The above will not 100% guarantee you the best translation you could get, but will go a long way to avoiding the problems of dealing with translation brokers more interested in cutting corners than in providing high quality and assuring the security of your documents.
+The above will not absolutely guarantee you the best translation you could get, but will go a long way to avoiding the problems of dealing with translation broker-agencies more interested in cutting corners than in providing high quality and assuring the security of your documents.